In this post

 Learning on campus is a great, hands-on way to study.
 It will involve attending lectures and tutorials at a specific campus location for the duration of your course.
 Choosing to study in-class is a fantastic option if you want the full college or university ‘experience.’

-- Interactive learning.
-Through attending lectures, classes and workshops, you get to learn ‘in the flesh’ by interacting with your teachers, fellow students and practical materials.
+Through attending lectures, classes, and workshops, you get to learn ‘in the flesh’ by interacting with your teachers, fellow students, and practical materials.
 It can be easy to stay motivated in this way, rather than having to motivate yourself on your own.

 On Campus Studying – The Cons

-- Travel time.
-If you’re travelling to/from campus, this can also eat into your spare time.
+If you’re traveling to/from campus, this can also eat into your spare time.
 Things like traffic and public transport issues can also be frustrating, especially if you’ve got a long way to travel.
 Consider how much travel time you’re facing and how this could impact your daily schedules in general.

 Online Study – Schedule Study Around Your Life!